-New Restroom Building and Interim Entry Plaza Project
+New Restroom Building and Interim Entry Plaza Now Open

-The OC Zoo new restroom building and interim entry plaza project will match the existing craftsman architectural design of the existing buildings.
-The project also includes undergrounding overhead power lines and removing four supporting power poles.
+The new interim entry plaza and restroom building match the existing craftsman architectural design of the existing buildings.
+The project also included undergrounding overhead power lines and removing four supporting power poles

 An emergency power backup system with an innovative Tesla solar battery will provide emergency power to selected vital areas of the OC Zoo in the event of a prolonged power failure.
 The improvements will enhance function, public safety and aesthetics for OC Zoo visitors.